tim-schilling/debug-tutorial/docs/lab2.md

     row causing the ``Count`` function to find more than one, leading to an inflated count.
   - This can be fixed by using an appropriate ``GROUP BY`` clause in the SQL.
-  - What does the Django ORM's ``Count`` expression offer in terms of parameters.
+  - What does the Django ORM's ``Count`` expression offer in terms of parameters?
     - You can use the [docs](https://docs.djangoproject.com/en/4.1/ref/models/querysets/#id9)
       or inspect [the code](https://github.com/django/django/blob/stable/4.1.x/django/db/models/aggregates.py#L145-L149)
       (right click on ``Count`` and choose "Go To Definition") in